-Ampere Translations works to honour that task by treating translation a as process of mediation between languages and cultures.
+Ampere Translations works to honour that task by treating translation as a process of mediation between languages and cultures.
 We do so by carefully considering the features and quirks present in the target language to stay aligned with local etiquette, while remaining true to the cultural tinge of the source language.

 The unified language we meet online is not enough to overpower the linguistic diversity we each identify with and we are likely to lose interest and stop listening if we can’t understand what is being said.
 At Ampere Translations we balance what happens on the journey from speaker to listener to not let the communication channel be interrupted by language differences and difficulties.